-4. [Notwithstanding the preceding provisions of this Article, the term "permanent establishment" shall be deemed not to include:
+[4.
+Notwithstanding the preceding provisions of this Article, the term "permanent establishment" shall be deemed not to include:

-- (a) The use of facilities solely for the purpose of storage or display of goods or merchandise belonging to the enterprise; - (b) The maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage or display; - (c) The maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) The maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise or of collecting information, for the enterprise; - (e) The maintenance of a fixed place of business solely for the purpose of carrying on, for the enterprise, any other activity of a preparatory or auxiliary character.]
+- 1) the use of facilities solely for the purpose of storage or display or occasional delivery of goods or merchandise belonging to the enterprise and deriving no profits, provided that these facilities are not used as sales outlets in the Contracting State where these facilities are situated; - 2) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage, display or occasional delivery deriving no profits, provided that these goods or merchandise are not sold in the Contracting State where the stock is situated;

+- 3) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - 4) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise or of collecting information, for the enterprise; - 5) the maintenance of a fixed place of business solely for the purpose of carrying on, for the enterprise, any other activity of a preparatory or auxiliary character; - 6) the maintenance of a fixed place of business solely for any combination of activities mentioned in sub-paragraphs 1) to 5), provided that the overall activity of the fixed place of business resulting from this combination is of a preparatory or auxiliary character.]